-There are several ways to avoid steady-state offsets with MPC controllers.
+There are several ways to avoid steady-state offset with MPC controllers.
 The most common method is to estimate the bias in the outputs, i.e. the difference between the predicted and the measured outputs, and compensate for this bias.
-However, performance is often improved by estimating input biases, or disturbances (Muske and Rawlings, 1993; Lee et al., 1994; Lundström et al., 1995).
-In this paper we have followed this appoach.
+However, performance is often improved by estimating input biases, or disturbances (Muske and Rawlings, 1993; Lee et al., 1994; Lundström et al., 1995; Muske and Badgwell, 2002; Pannocchia and Rawlings, 2003).
+In this paper we have followed this approach.
 We ended up with estimating the concentration disturbance into first tank and input biases for tanks 2 and 3 (three input biases gives similar results).
-Our controller handles well both input disturbances (see Figure 6(a)) and output disturbances or measurement errors (see Figure 10(b)).
+Our controller handles well both input disturbances (see Figure 6(a)) and output disturbances or measurement errors (see Figure 10).